Asylum from application to decision

 4

-• The investigator will start by telling you what the interview is about and what rights and obligations you have.
-For example, you are obliged to tell the truth and not to hide anything.
+- The investigator will start by telling you what the interview is about and what rights and obligations you have.
+For example, you must tell the truth and not omit anything.
 The investigator and the interpreter have a professional duty of confidentiality.

-• With the help of an interpreter, you must say who you are, where you come from, why you are seeking asylum and what you think might happen to you if your have to return to your homeland.
-You will also get questions about your family, your health and your occupational background.
+- With the help of an interpreter, you must say who you are, where you come from, why you are seeking asylum and what you think might happen to you if you have to return to your country of origin.
+You will also get questions about your family, your health and your situation in your country of origin.

-• You are responsible for telling all your reasons for seeking asylum, and for providing evidence, if you have any, that you want the Migration Agency to consider.
+- It is your responsibility to present all your reasons for seeking asylum, and to provide evidence, if you have any, that you want the Migration Agency to consider.

-• The investigator keeps minutes of what is said.
-If you have a public counsel, the counsel shall approve the minutes, which are then filed together with all the documents you have handed in.
+- The investigator keeps notes of what is said.
+You will be able to approve the notes which are then filed together with all the documents you have handed in.

 Interview with children

 All children have the right to speak and to be listened to.
 Children who are applying for asylum together with their parents have the right to meet the investigator at the Migration Agency.
 The asylum reasons for children are considered separately – a child may have other reasons for seeking asylum than the parents.
-When investigating the asylum reasons for a child, the Migration Agency investigator shall adapt the investigation to suit the child’s age, development and health as far as possible.
+When investigating a child’s reasons for asylum, the Migration Agency investigator should, as far as possible, adapt the investigation to suit the child’s age, development and health.
 Children have the right to be accompanied by an adult during the interview.
 The adult can be a parent, another legal guardian or a public counsel.
 Unaccompanied children always have the right to be accompanied by a guardian during the interview.

 Decision